waelhammoudeh/overpass-4-slackware/README.md

 from continents to individual countries even cities.
 This guide shows this method for the database initialization / setup.

-This is NOT a tutorial for OverpassAPI.
-I will just show you how I installed it on my system, so you too can have your own local server.

 There are public servers running overpassAPI around the world.
 There are a lot of issues with using a public server which can be avoided with having ones own server.

-Hardware Requirements:

-From the "Complete Installation Guide" that comes with the software:
- "Concerning hardware, I suggest at least 4 GB of RAM.
-The more RAM is available, the better, because caching of disk content in the RAM will significantly speed up Overpass API.
-The processor speed will have little relevance.
-For the hard disk, it depends on what you want to install.
-A full planet database with minutely updates should have at least 250 GB of hard disk space at disposal.
- Without minute diffs and meta data, 100 GB would already suffice."

-Myself I think the processor speed is important, do not try to run on 32 bit processor!
-Use solid state drive for the database storage with at least 50 GB space for small country, and at least 4 GB memory or more.

 Installation and setup consist of the following steps:

 1) Build / compile the source software using my SlackBuild script.